Esquive/iticrawler/README.md

 Features:

--Easy to use component by stream download.
+-Easy to use content by stream download.

 -Multiple implementations of frontier storages, in memory, on disk, memory disk swap and distributed (experimental)